-Intended outcome Success criteria Reading for pleasure books and a Children to enjoy reading. development of oracy across the school Children are able to communicate more through a new programme. clearly, demonstrating and increasing their Reading for pleasure to be thoroughly understanding during lesson time. embedded throughout the curriculum, with a range of high quality resources/books available.
-Lessons clearly differentiated and scaffolded accordingly with increased progress evident in all subject areas, closing To embed oracy across the curriculum school through a new programme (Voice 21) - Completion of Phase 1 and beginning phase 2. the attainment gap.
+Intended outcome Success criteria Reading for pleasure books and a Children to enjoy reading. development of oracy across the school through a new programme.
+Children can communicate more clearly, demonstrating and increasing their Reading for pleasure to be thoroughly understanding during lesson time. embedded throughout the curriculum, with a Lessons clearly differentiated and range of high-quality resources/books available. scaffolded accordingly with increased progress evident in all subject areas, closing To embed oracy across the curriculum school the attainment gap. through a new programme (Voice 21) - Completion of Phase 1 and beginning phase 2.
 Introduction of Bucks Oracy liaison group.
 Breakfast club and fruit to be offered to all children where necessary.
 Resources to be Children feel safe at school as teachers are aware of their situation. provided and emotional needs to be assessed by class teachers prior to lessons.
 Breakfast to fuel concentration at the beginning of the day.
 All children to demonstrate an interest in their learning which can be measured through Outstanding teaching in all classes across the school. observations and pupil voice.
 Progress and attainment will increase.
 Overall attendance and late arrivals to improve through check ins from teachers.
 Children to be contacted after 2 days of absence with a follow up phone call.
-Parents to be contacted if lateness continues more than a 2 day period.
+Parents to be contacted if lateness continues more than a 2-day period.
 Parents to attend parents' evenings and to approach the school where required.
 Follow ups for parents who have not booked appointments for the teacher parent evenings.
 Regular contact from the school to ensure needs are met.
 Stronger links with parents.
 Children to feel happy and supported at school.
 Increase well-being for pupils.
 Children's engagement to increase in lesson time.
-Attainment gaps to be narrowed through the use of interventions by teachers and teaching assistants.
+Attainment gaps to be narrowed using interventions by teachers and teaching assistants.
 Teaching assistants to have regular meetings to discuss their role in the classroom to support children.
 Interventions are planned by teachers and informed through classwork.
-Pupils experience a wide range of extra- curricular activities to promote character education and personal development.
-Access to and participation in extra curriculum experiences Access to and participation in social experiences Enhanced learning attainment Enhance wellbeing
+Pupils experience a wide range of extra- curricular activities to promote character Access to and participation in extra curriculum experiences education and personal development.
+Access to and participation in social experiences Enhanced learning attainment Enhance wellbeing

-Activity in the academic year 2021-22
+Activity in the academic year 2022-23